 My first tent was a cheap ridge tent bought from a super market sometimes in latter half of the eighties.
 It was light, small and mostly kept the rain on the outside.
 Due to the singlewall construction and lack of proper ventilation it was very prone to condensation.

 In the middle of the nineties I bought a three person Halti dome tent from Partiovaruste in Turku.
 It belonged to the Tunturihaukka series of gear specifically made for the scout shops in Finland.
 It was very much tent for the money.
 The weight was not entirely horrible, 2.8 kg, and it offered plenty of space for two persons, though it was slightly short for my 192 cm.
 The vestibule was small.
 The tent had fiber glass poles and was certainly not made to endure severe storms.
 Still, it served me well for a couple of years.

 For solo use I bought a Hilleberg Akto in 2002.
 It was the first model with the lighter material and highly placed vent.
 This tent also showed the Hilleberg attention to details and good solutions.
 It was big enough for me and at the time 1.5 kg for a fully storm proof four season solo tent was a good weight.
-I sold it last year when I wanted a lighter, roomier and more open shelter.
+The Akto is an excellent tent if you spend a lot of time in exposed areas, but for forest trips it was much too enclosed.
+I sold it in 2010 when I wanted a lighter, roomier and more open shelter.